JuPfu/beck-view-digitalize/README.md

 The FT232H breakout board supports various protocols like GPIO, SPI, and I2C via USB-C. Refer to the [Adafruit FT232H Breakout Board](https://www.adafruit.com/product/2264) for more information.

-Install PyFTDI for your platform using the [PyFtdi Documentation](https://eblot.github.io/pyftdi/).
+In case of problems install PyFTDI for your platform using the [PyFtdi Documentation](https://eblot.github.io/pyftdi/).

 <a id="zadig"></a>
 #### Fix Driver with Zadig (Windows)